logo

 The first detailed study of housecat nasal airways confirms that cats have incredible noses similar to dogs and are 100 times better at smelling than amphibians.

-“The cat nose probably has a similar complexity level as the dog’s, and it’s more complex than a rodent’s – and it begs the question – why was the nose evolved to be so complex?” says a certain Kai Zhao.
+“The cat's nose probably has a similar complexity level to that of a dog’s, and it’s more complex than a rodent’s – and it begs the question – why was the nose evolved to be so complex?” says a certain Kai Zhao.

 The first detailed study of housecat nasal airways confirms that cats have incredible noses similar to dogs and are 100 times better at smelling than amphibians.